laminlabs/lamindb/README.md

 ### Lake ♾️ LIMS ♾️ Sheets

-You can create records for entities underlying your experiments (samples, perturbations, instruments, etc.) and group them in dynamic registries (short: registries):
+You can create records for entities underlying your experiments (samples, perturbations, instruments, etc.):

 ```python
 ln.Record(name="Sample 1", features={gc_content: 0.5}).save()
 ```

-You can create relationships of entities:
+You can dynamically create registries and relationships of entities:

 ```python
 # create an experiments registry by defining a record type